DIY Headlights Restoration: Cleaning Cloudy Foggy Headlights

 April 22, 2013

 Giving your car a much-needed makeover takes time, money, and effort.
 However, you should remember that cleaning your car means that you have to pay attention to all its various components, including the areas you didn’t think would need regular cleanup, such as the engine compartment, the chassis, and the head- and taillight.
-That’s right—
+Check out why you need to clean foggy headlights below.

 Before you work on milky headlights, remove the bonnet and put waterproof tape all around the headlight and the bumper.
 This will ensure that sanding water, dust, and stray drops from the cleaning agent will not affect other portions of your car.